User Tips: Using FileSystemObject Constants

 (http://msdn.microsoft.com/library/default.asp?url=/library/en-us/script56/html/js56jslrfjscriptlanguagereference.asp) - these

-both contain a whole section on the FileSystemObject and its collections,
+both contain a whole section on the FileSystemObject

 methods, properties, etc.